mbarkhau/straitjacket/README.rst

 StraitJacket: Another Uncompromising Code Formatter
 ===================================================

-StraitJacket is a very simple versioning system,
+At this point StraitJacket just a clone of black, with some extra formatting for code alignment.

 .. start-badges